griffinwt/Hackathon_March2021/README.md

 ## Recommendations and Next Steps
 [Back to Top](#back_to_top)

 Our results from careful examination and modeling give credence to the competition organizers' hypothesis that "News Sentiments and biases have a significant impact on stock prices and consumer behavior."
+With more direct data access (API or similar), we could set this model to regularly pull down and predict daily or weekly stock prices with just a few standard financial metrics and, critically, WorldDate.ai's news sentiment scores.
+This would be valuable for traders and/or business leaders attempting to better understand and predict the ebb and flow in the volatile world of finance.
+In addition, our innovative deployment of an application based on this project (https://share.streamlit.io/griffinwt/hackathon_march2021/main/RMDS_Competition_Streamlit.py) is a useful educational and research tool that is accessible and approachable to a wide audience.

 <a id='acknowledgements_and_contact'></a>